atomisthqa/failed-build-handler/README.md

 Once the app is listening, send another [event][] to test it.

-Congratulations!
-Your first event handler is live!
+If that worked, congratulations!
+Your first event handler is now live.